-Are you a logical thinker and possess good planning, execution, and problem-solving skills?
+Are you a logical thinker with good planning, execution, and problem-solving skills?
 Then, you can consider becoming a consultant in Australia.

-Consultants possess an in-depth understanding of a particular industry or challenges faced by an organization.
-They recommend changes in the operations, workforce, or workflow to help companies streamline their operations and become more productive, efficient, and profitable.
+Consultants possess an in-depth understanding of an organisation's particular industry or challenges.
+They recommend changes in the operations, workforce, or workflow to help companies streamline their processes and become more productive, efficient, and profitable.

-To become a consultant, you must complete a Bachelor's degree in accounting, business, finance, business administration, commerce, or a similar related field.
-Follow it up by completing a consulting internship and certification course to improve your employability and chances of job success.
+To become a consultant, you must complete a Bachelor's degree in accounting, business, finance, business administration, commerce, or a related field.
+Completing a consulting internship and course improves your chances of success.

 1. What Is A Consultant?

-Consultants specialize in a specific niche and help solve specific challenges or problems of businesses so that it stays competitive and profitable.
+Consultants specialise in a specific niche and help solve specific challenges or problems of businesses so that it stays competitive and profitable.

-They offer professional advice, expert analysis, views, and recommendations to businesses and individuals in their area of expertise to prevent issues and improve performance.
+They offer professional advice, expert analysis, views, and recommendations to businesses and individuals in their areas of expertise to prevent issues and improve performance.

-Consultants may work for larger consulting firms or as self-employed independent contractors to provide services to different industries or organizations.
+Consultants may work for larger consulting firms or as self-employed independent contractors to provide services to different industries or organisations.

 2. Consultant Duties And Responsibilities